Arihant Foundations & Housing Ltd leads gainers in 'B' group

 ALSO READ

-Ansal Properties & Infrastructure reports standalone net loss of Rs 3.94 crore in the March 2021 quarter
+Arihant Foundations & Housing reports consolidated net loss of Rs 2.68 crore in the June 2021 quarter

+Arihant Foundations & Housing standalone net profit rises 60.00% in the June 2021 quarter

 -

-Mandhana Retail Ventures Ltd, Vaksons Automobiles Ltd, Ansal Properties & Infrastructure Ltd and Paras Defence and Space Technologies Ltd are among the other gainers in the BSE's 'B' group today, 20 October 2021.
+Vishwaraj Sugar Industries Ltd, Thangamayil Jewellery Ltd, Ugro Capital Ltd and Paras Defence and Space Technologies Ltd are among the other gainers in the BSE's 'B' group today, 21 October 2021.

-Mandhana Retail Ventures Ltd, Vaksons Automobiles Ltd, Ansal Properties & Infrastructure Ltd and Paras Defence and Space Technologies Ltd are among the other gainers in the BSE's 'B' group today, 20 October 2021.
+Vishwaraj Sugar Industries Ltd, Thangamayil Jewellery Ltd, Ugro Capital Ltd and Paras Defence and Space Technologies Ltd are among the other gainers in the BSE's 'B' group today, 21 October 2021.

-Arihant Foundations & Housing Ltd soared 18.37% to Rs 36.4 at 12:05 IST.
+Arihant Foundations & Housing Ltd spiked 19.92% to Rs 44.25 at 12:05 IST.
 The stock was the biggest gainer in the BSE's 'B' group.
-On the BSE, 56410 shares were traded on the counter so far as against the average daily volumes of 7303 shares in the past one month.
+On the BSE, 40106 shares were traded on the counter so far as against the average daily volumes of 11003 shares in the past one month.

-Mandhana Retail Ventures Ltd surged 11.85% to Rs 20.3.
+Vishwaraj Sugar Industries Ltd soared 19.82% to Rs 43.4.
 The stock was the second biggest gainer in 'B' group.
-On the BSE, 4.64 lakh shares were traded on the counter so far as against the average daily volumes of 1.18 lakh shares in the past one month.
+On the BSE, 4.81 lakh shares were traded on the counter so far as against the average daily volumes of 47248 shares in the past one month.

-Vaksons Automobiles Ltd spiked 9.93% to Rs 65.3.
+Thangamayil Jewellery Ltd surged 13.89% to Rs 1433.
 The stock was the third biggest gainer in 'B' group.
-On the BSE, 1551 shares were traded on the counter so far as against the average daily volumes of 90698 shares in the past one month.
+On the BSE, 5126 shares were traded on the counter so far as against the average daily volumes of 3870 shares in the past one month.

-Ansal Properties & Infrastructure Ltd jumped 8.87% to Rs 11.05.
+Ugro Capital Ltd advanced 11.98% to Rs 173.85.
 The stock was the fourth biggest gainer in 'B' group.
-On the BSE, 34462 shares were traded on the counter so far as against the average daily volumes of 52484 shares in the past one month.
+On the BSE, 1.29 lakh shares were traded on the counter so far as against the average daily volumes of 30509 shares in the past one month.

 Powered by Capital Market - Live News